tartarugui/impresstest/Examples-and-demos.md

 [Narangi Web](http://www.narangi.it) - a new and creative web agency based in Italy - Sicily

-[Great Wall of Tees](http://zovi.com/wall-t) - innovative use of impress to render a 3D art gallery for  fashion e-commerce site zovi.com
+<del>[Great Wall of Tees](http://zovi.com/wall-t) - innovative use of impress to render a 3D art gallery for  fashion e-commerce site zovi.com</del>

 [Mistakopedia](http://mistakopedia.com) - seek knowledge explore/create/share search mindmaps. dynamic search page created with impress.js